Exquisite Cretan Grape Spoon Sweet

 Known as γλυκά του κουταλιού or spoon sweets these amazing sweet preserves are one of the most traditional gestures of hospitality still surviving intact in many Cretan villages.

-This is a treasured tradition all over Greece, as well as in many Balkan countries, such as Albania, Kosovo, Croatia, but is also part of the local culture in many Middle Eastern countries, the island of Cyprus, and even in Russia.
+This is a treasured tradition all over Greece, as well as in many Balkan countries, such as Albania, Kosovo, and Croatia, but is also part of the local culture in many Middle Eastern countries, the island of Cyprus, and even Russia.

 In Greece, every region has its own preferred spoon sweet, In Greece, you will find spoon sweets made with quince, plum, walnuts, almonds, pistachios, grapes, berries, oranges, lemons, grapefruit, kumquat, tangerines, pomegranates, figs, and more… Even less probable fruits, such as melon or watermelon can produce exciting spoon sweets.